Tamiami Trail: Proposed improvements

 In 2013, Florida announced a $90 million commitment to elevate 2.6 mi of the road to allow natural drainage into the Everglades and Everglades National Park.

 In June 2019, a $60 million grant was announced by the Federal Highway Administration (FHWA) to Everglades National Park through the Nationally Significant Federal Lands and Tribal Projects program to complete the Tamiami Trail Next Steps project, intended to allow more north-to-south water flow into the Everglades.
 This grant matches a $43.5 million commitment by the State of Florida for the raising and reconstruction of the remaining 6.5 mi of the eastern Tamiami Trail roadway.

 As of September 2020, the plan to complete and finish the Tamiami Trail has been approved for the final steps of the project.
-Through the Trump Administration, The Florida Department of Transportation, and Everglades National Park, they have been able to finalize these plans.
-This will help improve water flow within the wetlands and to restore many parts of the Tamiami Trail and the Everglades National Park as a whole.
 These plans to begin the final steps will start November 2020 and should be finished by the end of 2024.